Visualize this homeowner nightmare.

 To understand how to prevent ice dams, you must first understand how they form.

-The typical sad story goes like this.
-Warm air from the main living area of your home leaks into the attic and heats up the roof.
-Snow and ice melt.
+The typical sad story goes like this — Warm air from the main living area of your home leaks into the attic and heats up the roof.
+The snow and ice then melts, but it gets worse.

 “There the water refreezes creating icicles and trapping ice underneath the shingles.
 Additional melting water can seep through the roof and exterior walls,” Icynene explains.